d-flip-flop

 The D flip-flop, a fundamental edge-triggered memory element, is the bedrock of modern synchronous digital design, enabling predictable data capture and storage.

 In the world of digital logic, we often talk about gates—AND, OR, NOT—as the fundamental atoms of computation.
 But to build anything that remembers, that holds a state, we need more than just logic.
 We need memory.
 While the simple latch offers a basic form of storage, it suffers from a critical flaw: transparency.
-It is like a window that, when open, lets everything through.
-Any glitch or fluctuation on the input races directly to the output.
+A D Latch with its Enable held high acts like an open window—any glitch or fluctuation on the input races directly to the output.

 D_FLIP_FLOP Component Diagram